razach/CarKeep/docs/DEVELOPMENT.md

 ## 5. Project Roadmap & Implementation Plan

+### Decision (Sep 2025): Keep It Simple

+We will keep the stack lightweight and maintainable:

+- Continue using Flask + Jinja server-rendered pages.
+- Incrementally enhance interactions with htmx (and optionally Alpine.js) via CDN.
+- Defer a full SPA or multi-repo service separation.
+Sections 6–7 remain as future options but are not active work.
+- Focus immediate work on the UI Overhaul Plan (Section 8) and small API quality-of-life improvements.

 ### 5.1.
 High-Level Roadmap

 *   **Phase 1 (Complete)**: Foundational web application with core functionality.